nlfiedler/exaf-rs/README.md

 ### Running the tests

-Basic unit tests are available that exercise most of the functionality.
+Unit tests exist that exercise most of the functionality.

 ```shell
 cargo test